 Can we bring a gift for our legislator?

 Yes!
 Legislators and their staff enjoy home-baked goodies.
-Your gift of appreciation could include an apple pie, home-made cookies or brownies, or even chocolate fudge!
+Your gift of appreciation could include an apple pie, homemade cookies or brownies, or even chocolate fudge!
 Your thoughtfulness will be greatly appreciated.
-Be sure to include a thank-you note acknowledging his or her service and include your name and address.
+Be sure to include your name and address with the gift, as well as a thank-you note acknowledging his or her service.

 Will we have to go through security?